Expand and sustain SAFe®

 - Inability to accelerate projects due to budget constraints

-Enterprise Learner Subscription
+SAFe Learner Subscription

-Intended for robust transformations, the ELS supports multiyear rollouts of SAFe (more than two years) and allows the purchase of courseware by learner so that individuals may take as many courses as they need over the life of the agreement.
+Intended for robust transformations, the SLS supports multiyear rollouts of SAFe (more than two years) and allows the purchase of courseware by learner so that individuals may take as many courses as they need over the life of the agreement.
 The structure reflects cost savings enterprises would expect from committing to a multiyear deal across multiple units.
 Benefits include: